Diego Abreu: Defensor Sporting

 He joined Defensor Sporting in his last year of baby fútbol and recalled in another interview with ESPN Deportes that his first major involvement with the club was in a youth tournament in Brazil, where he missed a penalty against Internacional; chipping a Panenka shot that did not even reach the goal.
 He continued to progress through the academy and made his unofficial debut in a 2–1 friendly loss against Argentinian opposition Vélez Sarsfield on 14 January 2023.
 A few days later, on 17 January, he scored his first goal for the club, the consolation in another 2–1 loss, this time to Montevideo Wanderers of Uruguay.

 Loan to Botafogo

 On 31 March 2023, it was announced that Abreu would join Brazilian side Botafogo, where his father had also played, on a season-long loan deal.
 On signing, he recalled that he had watched Botafogo games live as a child, during his father's spell with the club.

+Tijuana

+In January 2026, Abreu joined Tijuana, a club coached by his father Sebastián Abreu.